Digestate: Uses

 The primary use of digestate is as a soil conditioner.
 Acidogenic digestate provides moisture retention and organic content for soils.
 This organic material can break down further, aerobically in soil.
 Methanogenic digestate provides nutrients for plant growth.
 It can also be used to protect soils against erosion.

 Acidogenic digestate can also be used as an environmentally friendly filler to give structure to composite plastics.

 Growth trials on digestate originating from mixed waste have shown healthy growth results for crops.
 Digestate can also be used in intensive greenhouse cultivation of plants, e.g., in digeponics.

 Additionally, both solid and liquid digestates have been shown to be of use in hydroponic crop production.
 Multiple studies have shown that digestate can produce similar or higher yields across multiple crops when compared to standard growing practices used in hydroponics and soilless substrate growing.

 Application of digestate has been shown to inhibit plant diseases and induction of resistance.
 Digestate application has a direct effect on soil-borne diseases, and an indirect effect by stimulation of biological activity.

 Digestate and compost

 Digestate is technically not compost although it is similar to it in physical and chemical characteristics.
 Compost is produced by aerobic digestion-decomposition by aerobes.
 This includes fungi and bacteria which are able to break down the lignin and cellulose to a greater extent.

 Treatment, for example by ultrasonication, has shown to enhance solubilization of digestate as measured by increased levels of soluble chemical oxygen demand (sCOD), soluble total organic carbon (sTOC), and soluble total nitrogen (sTN) released into the solution.

+In plants where solid digestate is further aerobically stabilised, matured or composted, an additional reject stream, sometimes referred to as a compost reject fraction, may be generated during screening or compost refining.
+This material can contain plastics, glass, metals, oversized particles and other inert contaminants, and its generation is influenced by feedstock quality and the efficiency of pre-treatment and separation steps.